News Articles about the FTCoE

-A News & Observer article about “Discovery and Recovery: Death Investigation in Natural Environments,” a 3-day workshop hosted by the Forensic Technology Center of Excellence in collaboration with North Carolina State University, Department of Biological Science.
+This article discusses “Discovery and Recovery: Death Investigation in Natural Environments,” a 3-day workshop hosted by the FTCoE in collaboration with North Carolina State University.

 TechBeat is the award-winning newsmagazine of the National Law Enforcement and Corrections Technology Center (NLECTC) System.
 Their goal is to keep you up to date with technologies currently being developed by the NLECTC System, as well as other research and development efforts within the federal government and private industry.

 Annually, the National Institute of Justice facilitates research and development to improve how the criminal justice system gathers and uses evidence.
 From research on DNA identification and biomarkers, to fire and arson and controlled substances, to anthropology and toxicology, the agency supports the enhancement and creation of innovative tools and techniques to identify, collect, analyze, interpret and preserve evidence.